What are Collision Domains?

 • VLANs: Configure Virtual Local Area Networks to logically separate network segments.

-• Full-Duplex: Enable full-duplex mode to allow simultaneous data transmission and reception.
+• Full-Duplex: Enable full-duplex mode to allow simultaneous send and receive operations.

-• Network Design: Optimize network design to minimize the number of devices in a single collision domain.
+• Network Design: Optimize network design to minimize shared bandwidth and reduce collisions.

 Best Practices for Network Design